Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 Group size

-Small group · max 12 boats; free private upgrade from 12 boats
+Small group · max 12 boats

 Skill level